 My banner cost less then $2, and I’ve used it for every birthday, job promotion and anniversary in the past few years.
 I even always take it traveling with me in case it’s someone has a birthday, or something celebration-worthy happens.
 It’s small, lightweight and durable.

 That’s waaaaay more than you can say about balloons!

 Frugal party tip: real champagne is expensive, but for a couple bucks you can buy sparkling white wine, which can pass as champagne and add to the party ambiance.
 Pull out the banner and champagne (wink, wink) for an impromptu party that anyone can afford.

 2. Minimize food packaging by making things from scratch

-Hummus, crackers, salsa, tortillas, bread, cake icing – these are just a few delicious party staples that can be easily made from scratch.
+Hummus, crackers, salsa, tortillas, pasta, bread, cake icing – these are just a few delicious party staples that can be easily made from scratch.

 Making food yourself instead of buying things in the store will save a lot of waste and money.
 And the homemade versions of commonly store-bought foods are usually worlds better than the processed stuff.

 Trust me, once you eat homemade tortillas, your life will never be the same!